 Riviera's one-day Offshore Wind Journal Conference is the premier regional event for data gathering and networking with vessel owners and operators.
 It is a must-attend for established players, new entrants and those contemplating this exciting market.
-All will come away with the information and contacts needed to make the right business decisions in the coming year.

-The Offshore Wind Journal conference is an intensive one-day event that takes place on the day preceding the Annual Offshore Support Journal conference.
+The Offshore Wind Journal Conference is an intensive one-day event that takes place on the day preceding the Annual Offshore Support Journal Conference.

 Investment in the offshore wind sector is increasing significantly and has led to a growth in demand for specialist vessels and suppliers.
-The Offshore Wind Journal conference addresses the latest market and technological developments.
+The Offshore Wind Journal Conference addresses the latest market and technological developments.

-The 2018 Offshore Renewables Award
+The 2019 Offshore Renewables Award